evansryan/loglog/README.md

 ## Roadmap

 This will be a long journey.
 With that said, I do have a general plan and roadmap.
 Similar to the planned features, except this will have more detail and show what is currently being worked on.
+Current work is featured in bold.

-- [ ] Landing Page Design
+- [ ] **Landing Page Design**
-  - [ ] Color Palette Selection
+  - [ ] **Color Palette Selection**
   - [ ] Font Selection
   - [ ] Layout Design
 - [ ] Tracking Form Design